 Travis Barnes lives in central Victoria with his wife and two daughters.
 He is an associate minister with the Churches of Christ denomination.
 Travis loves to help people find their God given calling and encourage people to walk with Jesus into the unique adventure he has for each person.
 His website is here.

 Today, I like to welcome guest blogger, Travis Barnes to my site.
-Travis is my son and he recently wrote this article for Christian Today.
-He shares his experiences of being a youth pastor.
+Travis is my son and he recently wrote this article about his experience as a youth pastor.

 Superman for Hire

 Are you employing a part-time minister for youth or children?
 You might want to think again.

 I’d been on edge all day, waiting, so it was exciting when the call finally came.
 The church had voted to call me as their Youth Minister.
 It was my first church position, 2 days per week.
 I was newly married with no kids at that time and such was my excitement to lead a youth ministry; I would have taken the position for free.
 A part-time ministry role can be beneficial to both the part time minister and the church but there are several dangers to avoid.

 My first church made a smart employment decision because their youth ministry already had strength; it was well attended, had a mix of kids from church and wider community and had a strong number of volunteers.
 I was employed to build on the strength that already existed in the ministry.
 Not all churches do this.
 It’s not unusual to find a church with a struggling youth or children’s ministry and the church decides to employ their way out of trouble.